 Social campaigns need scale and rigour.
 16674 - GfK Aims for Global Standard in Social Media Analysis.
 GfK has established ‘consistent standards’ for global implementation of its new social media analysis (SMA) offer, which combines automated systems with interpretation by human coders.

 SMA taps into the company’s global network to deliver web content gathering and analyses in any language.
 Local specifics of the web landscape are taken into account, with SMA insights then integrated with other context-specific information - such as survey data or knowledge on purchase behavior.
 GfK piloted SMA in a recent study run in the People’s Republic of China, identifying, collecting and analyzing the online buzz for four smartphone brands.
-The firm’s Global Innovation and Digital Specialist Dr Ralph Wirth (pictured), comments: ‘We chose China because it is the most challenging social media market available, combining strict regulations and a unique online landscape.
+The four toughest questions you must ask.
+What exactly are the toughest questions when it comes to social media listening research?

 They’re the ones that force you to admit your weaknesses, your faults, your errors.
 So if you’re going to take the plunge, here are five questions that could make vendors squirm.
 The Most Loved and Hated Brands of 2012.
 Fan advocacy is an important topic for brands.
 We all want our most loyal fans to spread the word about how much they love our company.
 While companies are spending a lot of time and money focusing on “influencer” outreach, I’ve been equally exploring the topic of “fan influencers”.
 I’ve been looking for opportunities to build strategies for brands that focus on finding your most influential fans and providing them with a platform to amplify their message and we’re doing some interesting testing.

 As a result, I was curious about how advocates and detractors mention brands online.
+I wanted to see if I could find interesting findings in how we display our love and hatred for brands.
 7 Things Your Social Media Consultant Should Tell You.
 If social media consultants are doing their jobs, they should put themselves out of business.